-North of downtown, the Fifth Ward has a rich musical, artistic, and cultural history, and boasts six churches that are over 100 years old.
-The community’s Mount Vernon United Methodist Church was founded by former slave Rev. Toby Gregg in 1865.
+Northeast of Downtown, explore the Fifth Ward’s rich musical, artistic and cultural history — including six churches that are more than 100 years old, such as the Mount Vernon United Methodist Church, founded by former slave Rev. Toby Gregg in 1865.

-Situated along Westheimer Road and Post Oak Boulevard, the Uptown area exudes urban sophistication, style, and cosmopolitan energy.
-Centrally located in the city’s Uptown district, The Galleria is comprised of hundreds of upscale restaurants, retailers, and hotels, as well as soaring high-rises that exceed more than 200,000 working professionals and visitors daily.
-The community features trendy shopping centers and upscale high-fashion boutiques.
-Turn to p.
-62 to learn more about shopping in Houston.
+This area exudes urban sophistication and cosmopolitan energy.
+Centrally located in the city’s Uptown district, The Galleria is comprised of hundreds of upscale restaurants and retailers, as well as soaring office towers that see more than 200,000 working professionals and visitors daily.
 Uptown is also home to many of the city’s largest hotels and boasts an array of housing options.
 Visit website.

 The Heights is Houston’s oldest planned community, located northwest of downtown.
 The area is known for its diverse population and small-town quality of life while still being in the heart of the city.
 Tastefully updated turn-of-the-century homes stand next to newly constructed Victorian– and Charleston–style cottages with large, wrap-around porches.
 Numerous high-rise condos are currently being developed in response to the population growth that’s predicted for the area.
 House hunters are drawn to the 19th Street Historic Business District, which offers a unique variety of specialty boutiques, antique shops, and funky eateries.
 The First Saturday Arts Market features live music, crafts, art, and more.